yoro1836/Root-My-Galaxy/README.md

 The app requires an exact signed match for the manufacturer, model, device, full build display ID, full fingerprint, SDK, ABI, and page size.

-## Download model

-1. Resolve the current `main` commit of the payload repository.
-2. Download the support manifest and Ed25519 signature from that exact commit.
-3. Verify the signature with the public key pinned in the APK.
-4. Match the complete device profile.
-5. Download the exploit and KernelSU artifacts from the same immutable commit.

-Per-artifact SHA-256 fields are intentionally not used.
-The signed manifest and immutable Git commit are the trust and consistency boundaries.

-## Interface

-- Material 3 Expressive UI
-- Tonal Spot palettes generated with the Material Color Utilities 2025 spec
-- overview and settings navigation
-- system dynamic, blue, violet, green, and orange Material palettes
-- Korean, English, Japanese, and Simplified Chinese app languages
-- dedicated non-dismissible installation screen with live native logs

 ## Build

 Requirements: